DirectOutput/DirectOutput/Documentation/61_FX_BuiltIn.md

 The property AnimationStepDirection accepts the following values:

 * __Down__: Animation steps from top to bottom through the source image
-* __Frame__: Animation steps though frames of the source image.
+* __Frame__: Animation steps though frames of the source image (this mainly for animated gifs).
 * __Right__: Animation steps from left to right through the source image

 \subsubsection DirectOutput_FX_MatrixFX_AnalogAlphaMatrixBitmapAnimationEffect_AnimationStepSize AnimationStepSize

-Thesize of the step in pixels or frames (depending on the \ref AnimationStepDirection) to the next frame of the animation.
+The size of the step in pixels or frames (depending on the \ref AnimationStepDirection) to the next frame of the animation.